Skip to Content

 • Lack of Job Security: Providing less job security or advancement opportunities to employees with disabilities.

-• Inaccessible Facilities and Policies:
+• Inaccessible Facilities & Policies:

 • Physical Barriers: Failing to make the workplace physically accessible for individuals with disabilities.